 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2020, the International Institute for Sustainable Development (IISD) reported total carbon emissions of approximately 13,519,000 kg CO2e.
 This figure includes Scope 1 emissions of about 238,000 kg CO2e, Scope 2 emissions of approximately 4,636,000 kg CO2e, and Scope 3 emissions totalling around 6,625,000 kg CO2e.
-IISD has set ambitious climate commitments, aiming for net zero emissions by 2050.
-This target applies to both Scope 1 and Scope 2 emissions, with a start year of 2023.
-The organisation is actively working towards these long-term goals, reflecting a commitment to sustainability and climate action.
-The emissions data is not cascaded from any parent organisation, indicating that IISD independently reports its carbon footprint.
-The organisation's efforts align with industry standards for climate accountability and transparency, reinforcing its role in promoting sustainable development.
+IISD has set ambitious climate commitments, aiming for net zero emissions by 2050 for both Scope 1 and Scope 2 emissions, with the target period starting in 2023.
+This long-term goal reflects their commitment to sustainability and aligns with global climate initiatives.
+The emissions data is not cascaded from any parent organization, indicating that IISD independently reports its emissions and climate strategies.
+The organisation's focus on reducing its carbon footprint is crucial in the context of increasing global climate challenges.